 We seemed to be train strike magnets on this trip.
 Three times, in three different countries, we had challenges due to train strikes.

 In Italy we had a train trip from Lierna near Lake Como to Padua.
 We heard a couple of days before that the trains were striking on the day we wanted to travel.
 Luckily we hadn’t yet bought our tickets, so that at least gave us some flexibility.
-I couldn’t get a lot of information, but did find out they were running skeleton trains into Milan between 6 and 9am, so by 6am we were sitting on the platform waiting for the train.
+I couldn’t get a lot of information, but did find out they were running skeleton trains into Milan only between 6 and 9am, so by 6am we were sitting on the platform waiting for the train.
 It was almost an hour before one came along, but at least it go us to Milan.
-From there we had planned to travel on the slower local trains, but they were on strike, so we had to use the Frecciarosa instead.
+From there we had planned to travel on the slower, cheaper, local trains, but they were on strike, so we had to use the Frecciarosa instead.
 It’s no hardship to catch these fast, comfortable trains, but it is a little harder on the wallet.